GrosSacASac/DOM99/readme.md

 ### Avoiding leaky abstractions

 No virtual dom, no virtual events are used for maximum possible performance.
+[Explanation from chrismorgan about DOM and VDOM](https://news.ycombinator.com/item?id=15957517).
 The projects will have less subtle bugs that are hard to understand without understanding the framework.

 ### Optimized for page-load